Stella, is that you? Ready to get your groove back?

 In addition to deadlines, your game plan should include things like professional development hours — time set aside each day to learn a new skill, attend a virtual networking event, or get inspired by a new professional development book or career memoir.

 You’ll also want to do some soul searching.
 Ask yourself what you liked about your last job and what you didn’t.
 What do you hope to find in your next position?
 Do you want to do something similar or do you want to make a career pivot?
 It can be helpful to write these things down to get a vision of what you should be looking for on paper.
 Once you’ve given yourself actionable goals with deadlines and gotten a better picture of what you want, you can begin your job hunt.

 You’ll also need to evaluate your finances at this point.
 Do you have emergency savings?
 How long can you maintain your lifestyle with your savings?
-If you’re paying back student loans or an ISA, check with your servicer about pausing your payments.
+If you’re paying back student loans, check with your servicer about pausing your payments.
 Go over your budget and see if you can make any cuts.
 If you need to, look into getting a part-time job or freelancing while you search for your next role.

 Don’t Give Up

 Layoffs will likely happen to all of us at least once (or a few times) in our careers.
 Learning to accept this fact can help remind you it’s a common experience and not the end of the world.
 Find little ways to keep yourself motivated in your job search.
 What lights you up?
 Job searching is work, so after a long day of networking, and sending cold emails, go treat yourself.
 We’re rooting for you!
 We hope these tips help you figure out what to do when you get laid off.